dev-dasilva/dev-dasilva/README.md

 - 🌱 I’m currently learning **Jquery, MongoDB**
 - 👨🏽‍💻 Pronouns: ele/dele
 - 💬 Ask me about **PHP & JS**
-- 🤣 When someone asks you if you’re a developer, you say YES (Ghostbuster '84)
+- 🤣 When someone asks you if you’re a developer, you say YES!
 - 👨🏽‍🎓 Next degree: Computer Science

 <br/>